JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 ### Youtube FE

-If you are creating youtube videos and storing them just there: you can download them later on, so you can review your [travel](https://jalcocert.github.io/JAlcocerT/tech-for-a-trip/) stories during those long flights.
+If you are creating youtube videos from your action cam and storing them just there: you can download them later on, so you can review your [travel](https://jalcocert.github.io/JAlcocerT/tech-for-a-trip/) stories during those long flights.

 ![MeTube UI](/blog_img/selfh/HomeLab/metube.png)